The no man’s land between the mortgage due date and late payment is a persistent trouble spot for Chapter 13 practitioners:

 In Borre, Judge Ronald Sargis of ED CA said no. He held that the payment was not in default until the expiration of the grace period, and where the debtor made the payment timely, a proof of claim that claimed otherwise was erroneous.

-Sargis further scolded the secured creditor and its counsel for its slothlike slowness in correcting the situation by amending its claim.
+Sargis went on to scold the secured creditor and its counsel for its slothlike slowness in correcting the situation by amending its claim.
 Further, he slammed the servicer for its reliance on declaration of counsel as to the state of the business records of the creditor.

 Altogether a satisfying read for debtor’s counsel.
 Here’s how the holding developed.